Smoke Testing – Software Testing

-- Manual Testing: In this, the tester has to write, develop, modify or update the test cases for each built product.
+- Manual Testing: In this, the tester has to write, develop, modify, or update the test cases for each built product.
 Either the tester has to write test scripts for existing features or new features.

 - Automated Testing: In this, the tool will handle the testing process by itself providing the relevant tests.
 It is very helpful when the project should be completed in a limited time.

 - Hybrid Testing: As the name implies, it is the combination of both manual and automated testing.
 Here, the tester has to write test cases by himself and he can also automate the tests using the tool.
-It increases the performance of the testing as it combines both manual checking and tool.
+It increases the performance of the testing as it combines both manual checking and tools.

 Applying Smoke Testing at different levels: